The End Of Furlough – What’s Next?

-Bringing staff back from furlough may be challenging.
+Bringing staff back from furlough can pose a number of challenges.
 Some employees might not want to return due to childcare issues or health concerns, whilst others might prefer to return with only part-time hours.
 On the flip side, you may feel like your business no longer requires certain roles to be filled and it could be time to start considering making redundancies.

-Sharon Brown from Magic Beans highlighted the concerns many of her clients are experiencing: “the main impact that I can see with furlough ending and the new Flexible Furlough Scheme (FFS) means the clients are looking at more ‘what if’ scenarios and they want to know exactly what their employment costs will be over the next few months.
-What if staff don’t come back until October?
+Sharon Brown from Magic Beans highlighted the concerns many of her clients are experiencing: “the main impact that I can see is that clients are looking at more ‘what if’ scenarios and they want to know exactly what their employment costs will be over the next few months.
+What if staff don’t come back until later?
 What if staff come back part-time?
 What if all staff come back and then sales are low?
 When will we run out of cash?”.

 The guaranteed income from furlough payments ending means you will also have to plan for worst-case scenarios such as poor sales, low income and running out of cash.

-The key to adapting to the new reductions in furlough payments and preparing for furlough to end in October is in the planning.
-Businesses that will emerge from this crisis and thrive are those that have a clear view of their runway and use cash flow forecasting to guide their decision-making.
+The key to adapting to the end of furlough payments is to plan ahead.
+Businesses that will emerge from this crisis and thrive are those that have a clear view of their cash runway and use cash flow forecasting to guide their decision-making.

 Using Float’s scenario planning feature you can prepare for a number of different potential scenarios and see how various decisions could impact your business.

 At the best of times, scenario planning is a good way to stress-test the finances of your business.
-But at the moment, it’s an invaluable tool to help you preempt any pitfalls the decreasing support and the end of furlough payments could bring.
-Scenario planning can help you make tough decisions, like making layoffs, with a clear head to keep your business afloat.
+But at the moment, it’s an indispensable tool to help you preempt any pitfalls the decreasing support and the end of furlough payments could bring.
+Scenario planning can help you make tough decisions with a clear head to keep your business afloat.

-As well as staff costs, your scenarios can also take into account changes in income and cash injections from government or bank loans.
-Planning further ahead, remember you’ll also have to plan to pay these loans back eventually.
+As well as staff costs, your scenarios can also take into account changes in income and cash injections from government or bank loans too.

-The end of the furlough scheme may be a daunting time for businesses in the UK, but with careful cash flow forecasting, you can move your business into the next phase ready for recovery.
+We understand this is a daunting time for many businesses in the UK and further afield, but with careful cash flow forecasting, you can move your business into the next phase ready for recovery.